pammacdotnet/TypstPaper/paper.typ

 = Acknowledgment
 Authors would like to express their gratitude to the Typst community for their invaluable contributions.
-From active participation in forums and Discord channels to the development of innovative packages and templates, all these efforts have been instrumental in shaping Typst's growth.
+From active participation in forums and Discord channels, to the development of innovative packages and templates, all these efforts have been instrumental in shaping Typst's growth.

-Authors would also like to thank the courageus research journals, like IJIMAI, for having bet of this typesetting language as a key technology for paper submission and scientifc dissemination
+Authors would also like to thank the courageus research journals and editorials, like IJIMAI (and its mothership, UNIR), for having bet of this typesetting ecosystem as a key technology for paper submission and scientifc dissemination.